 There’s a misconception that specific learning difficulties are the same as learning disabilities.
-This is incorrect.
 They refer to a group of conditions that affect how we process, learn or retain information.
 You may have heard about conditions like dyslexia, attention deficit disorder (ADD), and dyscalculia.
 But are you aware of their diagnosis or how to support individuals?
-Whether you’re a teaching or healthcare professional, our Level 2 Understanding Specific Learning Difficulties course develops your knowledge of learning difficulties and barriers individuals may face.
+Whether you’re a teaching or healthcare professional, our Level 2 Understanding Specific Learning Difficulties course; also known as SpLD or SEN, develops your knowledge of learning difficulties and barriers individuals may face.

 An ideal RQF qualification that quickly develops your understanding of specific learning difficulties